By Todd Smith

 Here are Six Tips for Finding Focus:

 - Ownership of Time: Many new businesses require the owner to wear many hats covering everything from product and website development to marketing and accounting.
 This causes many of us to lose track of our own calendars and our time is no longer our own.
-Take a step back and see where you might be able to change how you’re doing business.
+Take a step back and see where you might be able to change how you’re doing business, if you need to hire a professional do it, this site will help you out.
 You may be able to do a phone call rather than a face to face meeting saving you drive time that can be used for something else.

 - Go Where the Money Is: Are you spending time on business networking events that are yielding poor (or no) leads for business?
 It might be time to step back from that event.
 Your time and money can be better spent at events that generate good leads or referral partners.
 Keep in mind there is an element of relationship building that goes along with networking and one meeting will more than likely not yield anything.
 Over time you will see trends that will help you make good decisions.